-It was just over two years ago when Canada?s largest miner Teck Resources Ltd. (TSX:TECK.B)(NYSE:TECK) was suffering because of the prolonged slump in steel-making or coking coal and base metals, with some analysts speculating the miner was facing a potential cash crunch.
+It was just over two years ago when Canada’s largest miner Teck Resources Ltd. (TSX:TECK.B)(NYSE:TECK) was suffering because of the prolonged slump in steel-making or coking coal and base metals, with some analysts speculating the miner was facing a potential cash crunch.
 Since then, it has staged an impressive recovery, because of a marked rally in coking coal, copper, and zinc.
 It’s worth more than six times its stock price at the end of 2015.
-While I voiced some doubts as to the outlook for Teck in July 2017 and was bearish on the company for most…
+While I voiced some doubts as to the outlook for Teck in July 2017 and was bearish on the company for most of…

 To keep reading, enter your email address or login below.